 Study is to provide new scientific evidence on physical activity, sedentary behavior, diet, eating behavior, cardiorespiratory and neuromuscular fitness, excess body fat, and metabolism.
 In addition the study looks at cardiovascular function, bone mineral density, cognition, reading and arithmetic skills, sleep

 , pain and other aspects of life quality.
-These include oral health and healthcare expenses.
+These include oral health

 The main focus of the study is on the effects of increased physical activity, improved diet and genetic factors on health and well-being among children and adolescents.
 The Finnish researchers recommend the following 5 guidelines: